AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/content-fragments/content-fragments-models.md

 * Está disponível para seleção ao criar um novo Fragmento do conteúdo.
 * Pode ser referenciado a partir de um Modelo de fragmento de conteúdo.
-* Está disponível para GraphQL; assim, o schema é gerado.
+* Is available to GraphQL; so the schema is generated.

-Para ativar um Modelo que esteja sinalizado como:
+To enable a Model that is flagged as either:

 * **Rascunho** : mw (nunca habilitado).
 * **Desabilitado** : foi especificamente desativado.

-Você usa a variável **Habilitar** de:
+You use the **Enable** option from either:

 * A barra de ferramentas superior, quando o Modelo necessário estiver selecionado.
 * A Ação rápida correspondente (passe o mouse sobre o Modelo necessário).